Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display advertising market.

 So here you are, trying to put together a stunning banner that will measure up to your client’s expectations, outshine the big brands, and appeal to online users to click the button.
 No worries, things

-A walk through the theory of colors and a look at our list of 40 curated color palettes will provide you with all the knowledge you need to make a banner that stands out from the crowd.
+A walk through the theory of colors and a look at our list of 40 curated color palettes will provide you with all the knowledge you need to make an online banner that stands out from the crowd.

 The main principles of the color theory